 For instance, if you point your 'lens' at a pair of sunglasses, it will tell associated images or other fashion accessories that will go with them.
 Point it at an item of food, and it will recommend recipes you can prepare with it.
 Pinterest claims that Lens can recognize over 2.5 billion different objects, primarily in home and fashion.

 There is also 'Google Lens' that is similar, but Pinterest is leading the way.
 With Google Lens, you can take a photo of an item, and it will give you information about it.
 So if you take a snap of some clothes or furniture, it will find similar items and inform you of where you can purchase them.
 For businesses in the home, fashion, food, or beauty niche, it's time to optimize for visual search.

-Digital marketing in 2020 is moving at an even faster rate than ever before.
+Digital marketing nowadays is moving at an even faster rate than ever before.
 This is no time to be standing still.
 Digital marketers must take advantage of the latest innovations to stay ahead of the competition and thrive.

 Consumers have become sensitive to online marketing and expect a much more interactive and personalized experience than ever before.
 Understanding and immersing ourselves in our target audience's needs and combining that knowledge with the latest marketing technology can keep us at the head of the pack.

 Until next time, Be creative! - Pix'sTory made by Janet Dahlen